Information for Maine Nonprofits During COVID-19

 While this COVID-19 pandemic is impacting all of us, the way it’s impacting your organization and how you should respond is unique.
 In response, MANP has organized a Maine Nonprofit Rapid Response Team of volunteers to provide free, one-on-one support to help nonprofits understand and navigate their options.

-Volunteers will provide up to one hour of advice or technical assistance through June 2020 to nonprofits in the following areas:
+Volunteers will provide up to one hour of advice or technical assistance to nonprofits in the following areas:

 - SBA Loan Help – help assessing options, completing applications, and understanding loan forgiveness eligibility